patriciadeloss/CPS630-OSP/README.md

 ```

 The controller links the corresponding stylesheet.
-The ```<head>``` tag in pages/index.php contains the links css/base-style.css & script/spa.js.
-This tag is fixed and isn't updated dynamically through AngularJS meaning it isn't re-rendered to add new styles.
+The ```<head>``` tag in pages/index.php contains the links to css/base-style.css & script/spa.js.
+This tag is fixed and isn't updated dynamically through AngularJS meaning it *isn't re-rendered* to *add new styles*.
 Hence why I had to manually add the stylesheets for each page (or component) in spa.js.

 For example, when a user navigates to the "Services" section, I add the corresponding stylesheet for that component via scripts/spa.js to ensure the styles are applied properly.